Skip to main content

 2 mentions Positive Neutral Negative

-Players find the emotional aspect of the game to be deeply impactful, with a heart-wrenching narrative that evokes strong feelings.
-However, some also express frustration with the gameplay mechanics, likening their experience to struggling through challenges.
+Players highlight the emotional depth of the game, noting a heart-wrenching narrative that evokes strong feelings, while also expressing frustration with the gameplay mechanics that can hinder immersion.

 • “The heart-wrenching narrative left a lasting impact on me.”

-• “Every single attempt to explore a level made me feel vulnerable and overwhelmed.”
+• “Every single attempt to explore a level made me feel vulnerable and overwhelmed, like a newborn giraffe in molasses.”

 Buy Cortex Command